alchemycodelab/learning-readiness-exercise/README.md

 During the interview you will also be asked about:

-1. **Specific** experiences in any area of your life in which you solved a problem or overcame a challenge and what you felt were the critical actions or approaches you took to achieving success.
+1. A **specific** experience in any area of your life in which you solved a problem or overcame a challenge and what you felt were the critical actions or approaches you took to achieving success
-2. Why the day-to-day activity of coding is appealing to you.
+2. Why the day-to-day activity of coding is appealing to you